christopher-l-ahmed/R-GIS/README.md

 ![](SUHI_session3_5_ui.png)

 #### To be continued...
-In our next session we will edit the server side to create our maps (cliff hanger).
+In our next session we will edit the server side to create our maps (what a cliff hanger!).

 ### Click to return to [Table of Contents](#table-of-contents)